anirudhakulkarni/Useful-Scripts/README.md

 5. connect-vpn-windows: single click utility to connect vpn
 6. moodle-autologin: logins to moodle.
 Idk if its useful
 7. webpage-diff-tracker: automated way to track webpage for changes and recieve mail when something changes
+8. web-scraping: scrape webpage for downloading comics in bulk

 **See respective folders for instructions on how to use**